 The Bach cities and Bach places video 18 presents the third real Bach town in Thuringia.
 With text and music, film and photos.

 Video 19 coming with the chapter about Bach cities and Bach places.
 A miniature portrait presents this small town, in which Bach wanted to happy for the rest of his life.

 Video 20 coming with the chapter Bach cities and Bach places: Leipzig.
 Here you will find a real small and short show about this town.
 With film and photos, with text and with music from Bach, and with contemporary music, too.

-On the left is a Bach calendar with 24 portraits of composer, with traditional ones and with cool and stylish paintings.
-On the right side is the small Bach figure, that comes with two free Bach gifts.
+On the left is a Bach calendar with 24 portraits of the composer, with traditional and cool and stylish paintings.
+On the right side is the small Bach figure, which comes as one of two free Bach add-ons, which you receive with the purchase of several Bach gifts.

 Wechmar, the second smallest of the Bach places.
 Here you will find some reading.

 Eisenach, the first of the "real" Bach cities: Here you will get more information.

 Ohrdruf, the second of the "real" Bach cities.
 More information?